Toggle mobile menu visibility

 Links to guidance:

-Link to LA Handbook - National Wraparound Childcare Programme Handbook - a guide for local authorities (publishing.service.gov.uk)
+Local Authorities Handbook - National Wraparound Childcare Programme Handbook - a guide for local authorities (publishing.service.gov.uk)

-Link to Schools Handbook - Wraparound childcare: guidance for schools and trusts in England (publishing.service.gov.uk)
+Schools Handbook - Wraparound childcare: guidance for schools and trusts in England (publishing.service.gov.uk)

 What is the offer?

-The initial requirement of each school is to survey the demand of families needing access to wraparound childcare.
-If sufficient demand is shown to exist, we can support schools and/or other settings to access funding through completing an expression of interest (EOI).
-Once an expression of interest is submitted to the Early Years Funding Panel inbox, earlyyearsfundingpanel@norfolk.gov.uk , the panel team will assess the application and decide whether it is to be funded.
+If sufficient demand is shown to exist, we can support schools and/or other settings to access funding through completing an application form.
+Once an application form is submitted to the Early Years Funding Panel inbox, earlyyearsfundingpanel@norfolk.gov.uk , the panel team will assess the application and decide whether it is to be funded.

 Who are the team?